 2. Lever Disconnect

 The lever disconnect method is one of the most resilient techniques.
-Removing a drawer from a cabinet with a lever disconnect mechanism involves the up and down movement on the spring-loaded lever, present on the inner member of the slide to disconnect.
+Removing file cabinet drawers with a lever disconnect mechanism involves the up and down movement on the spring-loaded lever, present on the inner member of the slide to disconnect.
 Generally, such mechanisms are fitted with lock-out and stop-out features that are used in pull-out trays in many workstations.